thanhlongb/digital-goods-marketplace/message/README.md

 Note: if you are running to profile error when running `serverless deploy`, please refer to this article for some help: <https://www.serverless.com/framework/docs/providers/aws/cli-reference/config-credentials/>

 4. After deployed, you should see the wss:// link in endpoint section.
-Copy it for the next step
+Copy it for the next step.

+Note: Before going to next step, make sure to trigger 4 lambda functions inside DynamoDB stream with batch size = 1 for development

 5. Run `wscat -c ${PASTE HERE}`.
 For instance, `wscat -c  wss://1tno267nkc.execute-api.us-east-1.amazonaws.com/dev`